naomijub/wooridb/README.md

 ## Authentication and Authorization (SIMPLE implementation)
-Authentication and authorization on work with release mode, so `cargo run --release` is required.
+Authentication and authorization only work with release mode, so `cargo run --release` is required.

-Some enviroonment variables are also required:
+Some environment variables are also required:
 ```
 AUTH_HASHING_COST=8
 ADMIN=your_admin